ncgau/website/README.md

 # NCGAU Website

+## About

+This is the website for the [Newcastle Coders' Group](https://ncg.asn.au/) - that's Newcastle, NSW, Australia.

+The Newcastle Coders' Group is the longest-running technology user's group in Newcastle, founded in November 2005.

 ## Developing

+This is a node project, so follow the [usual steps to install node](https://nodejs.org/en/download/) to suit your environment.

-Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+Clone this project and install dependencies with `npm install` (or `pnpm install` or `yarn`).

+Start a development server:

 ```bash
 npm run dev